 Jennifer (Jen) Lum, BTH (Moore) BA LLB (Sydney)

 Prior to graduating from Moore Theological College in 2019, Jen was a lawyer for many years, working in private practice, government (local and state) and the community sector.
 One of her favourite roles was as in-house lawyer for Anglicare.
 In her part-time role as Pastoral Chaplain for St John’s, she visits parishioners in homes and hospitals, leads a women’s Bible study group, teaches Scripture at Gordon East Public school, preaches occasionally at Sunday services and helps out at playgroup.
 As well as being active on many Church rosters such as intercessors, welcoming and morning tea, she attends parish events such as the monthly community lunches to engage with the wider community.
 She has been an integral part of St John’s Warrior Welcome Home ministry since its inception.
-Jen is actively involved in the Cursillo movement and the Kairos prison ministry and is also the Episcopal Standards Director for the Anglican Church of Australia.
+Jen is actively involved in the Cursillo movement and the Kairos prison ministry.
+She formerly served as the Episcopal Standards Director for the Anglican Church of Australia.

-Jen holds a Lay Minister’s Licence from the Archbishop of Sydney.
+Jen holds a Lay Minister’s License from the Archbishop of Sydney.
 Her great joy is sharing the Word of God.
 She is married to Steve and they have two children, Imogene and Ethan.